Jose-augusto-git/LeBonAppetit/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.8.5.2 =
+- Added: New email templates are ready to use!
+- Added: Email template can now be customized and previewed on the Settings.
+- Added: Allow an email template to be specified on a per-form/notification basis.
+- Added: Prefix all 3rd-party libraries to avoid compatibility issues with other plugins using different versions of the same libraries.
+- Added: Added new filter making it possible to customize styles for the Stripe Credit Card field when Payment Elements are used.
+- Added: WPCode integration.
+- Changed: Updated DOMPurify library to 3.0.6.
+- Changed: Improved significantly the performance of frontend email validation.
+- Fixed: Addressed a few compatibility issues and deprecation errors with PHP 8.1 and newer versions.
+- Fixed: Search didn't work on the Form Templates screen if a template name contained the dash symbol.
+- Fixed: Stripe Credit Card field duplicate button was visible in the Form Builder in some cases.
+- Fixed: Stripe webhook requests triggered a PHP error and returned the wrong response in some cases.
+- Fixed: Image choices had some styling glitches in the builder preview.
+- Fixed: Akismet protection didn't work when Email Confirmation was enabled for the Email field.
+- Fixed: Translated strings weren't shown in the WPForms block in some cases.
+- Fixed: In rare cases Turnstile Captcha was not displayed correctly when it expired and was refreshed.
+- Fixed: Custom styles were overwritten for the Stripe Credit Card field when the Modern Markup setting was used.

+= 1.8.4.1 =
+- Fixed: A fatal error was thrown when using the WP-CLI command with the --context=admin parameter.
+- Fixed: Stripe assets were loaded on every page when the Elementor plugin was activated.
+- Fixed: Resized images in Image Choices were displayed in their original sizes inside Notifications.

 = 1.8.4 =
 - IMPORTANT: Support for PHP 5.6 has been discontinued.
 If you are running PHP 5.6, you MUST upgrade PHP before installing WPForms 1.8.4.
 Failure to do that will disable WPForms core functionality.